phpmd/phpmd/.github/4_Documentation_and_Website_Issue.md

 ---

 ## Description
-Describe what you miss or is incorrect on the website our documentation, be as explicit as possible.
+Describe what you miss or is incorrect on the website or our documentation.
+Be as explicit as possible.
-If possible add a url to the incorrect website documentation.
+If possible add a URL to the incorrect web page/documentation.

 ## Checks before submitting